Counselling

 Suzanne is part of a hospice team providing palliative care.
 She is increasingly concerned about her lack of resilience.
 Suzanne is also worried about her children at home and the impact of her divorce on them.
 As a result, she has lately started experiencing panic attacks and wonders if she might be experiencing some depression.

 Remember, everyone is different and can experience mental and emotional difficulties in different ways.
-If you feel that you would benefit from counselling, please complete the self-referral form below.
+We have supported many people through counselling and you can read some of their stories here.
+If you feel that you would benefit from counselling, please complete the form below.

 If you would benefit from professional psychological support, we offer a confidential counselling service.
 You can access counselling sessions via phone, Zoom or for those within travelling distance to Altrincham, face to face.